Correcting for cutoff dependence in backward evolution of QCD parton showers: Introduction

 Although the precision of predictions of short-distance cross sections using QCD perturbation theory has greatly increased in recent years, it remains true that their comparison with experimental data relies to a large extent on parton-shower based Monte Carlo event generators\footnote{For a review see~\cite{Buckley:2019kjt}.} (MCEGs) for the estimation of non-perturbative and approximate higher-order perturbative effects.
 The connection between a measured cross section at a hadron collider and that stemming from the short-distance subprocess can be described in an inclusive sense using perturbation theory, factorization theorems and parton distribution functions (PDFs).
 However, for the more exclusive description required for the estimation of experimental effects a reliable MCEG is essential.

-A key component of any MCEG for hadronic collisions is a {\em backward parton shower} that links the short-distance subprocess to the incoming hadrons via an iterative parton branching procedure.
+A key component of any MCEG for hadronic collisions is a {\em backward parton shower}~\cite{Sjostrand:1985xi} that links the short-distance subprocess to the incoming hadrons via an iterative parton branching procedure.
 For reasons of Monte Carlo efficiency, the shower starts at the high virtuality scale of the subprocess, with appropriate parton flavours and momentum fractions, and ends at the lower scale of hadron formation.
 For example, in the production of a $Z^0$ boson at leading order, the parton showers should be initiated by a quark-antiquark pair of equal flavour with invariant mass within the $Z^0$ line width.
 If the showers were generated forwards from the hadron scale, as is normally done in PDF evolution, then the efficiency for finding a pair of the same flavour with an appropriate invariant mass would be unacceptably low.

 A special feature of the backward parton shower~\cite{Sjostrand:1985xi, Marchesini:1987cf} is that it must be ``guided'' by input PDFs, which are supposed to ensure that the ensemble of parton flavours and momentum fractions in the shower at any intermediate scale remains consistent with those PDFs.
-Compared to forward evolution, this implies modifications to both the probability of branching as a function of scale, and the distribution of momentum fractions within each branching.
+Compared to forward evolution, this implies modifications to both the probability of branching as a function of scale, and the distribution of momentum fractions within each branching; these modifications are not an option designed to improve efficiency, but rather an inevitable feature of backward showering.
 However, the branching process necessarily involves a sequence of {\em resolvable} parton emissions, defined by some cutoffs, while the PDFs are normally taken from global fits that satisfy evolution equations~\cite{Gribov:1972ri,Altarelli:1977zs,Dokshitzer:1977sg} that contain no such cutoffs.
 This could give rise to systematic biases that, as far as we are aware, have not been studied so far and are the focus of the present paper.